poap-xyz/poap.js/docs/pages/packages/poaps.mdx

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-`@poap-xyz/poaps` is a JavaScript library providing an interface for interacting with POAPs , allowing you to fetch information about POAP tokens, their on-chain data, their related drop and metadata, all in a simplified manner.
+`@poap-xyz/poaps` is a JavaScript library providing an interface for interacting with POAPs , making it easy to fetch information about POAP tokens like their on-chain data, their related drop information and metadata.

 ## Features

-- Fetch single or multiple POAP tokens.
+- Fetch one or multiple POAP tokens at once.
 - Search over minted POAPs by their collector or the drop they belong to.
-- Manage asynchronous and synchronous mint processes.
+- Mint POAPs synchronously or asynchronously mint processes.
-- Reserve POAP against an email address.
+- Reserve a POAP to an email address.
 - Obtain mint status, POAP indexed status, and more.

 ## Installation